 Canada In Question observes MPs’ power is nominal, cabinet is so mediocre it doesn’t even represent regions, Senate leadership is tolerated only because public expectations are so low and public service executives are “seen as occupying privileged and protected positions.”

 This is a crucial point.
 MacKinnon does not ascribe public cynicism to political conspiracies or bad Facebook friends.
-He depicts it as a rational response to parliamentary failure.
+He depicts it as a rational response to failure.

 “We need effective and respected institutions and we are falling short on both counts,” writes MacKinnon.
 “The severity of shortcomings and their causes are debatable but we cannot sidestep the issues.”